Within my story, there are discussions of suicide.

 In 2010 in a beautiful ceremony at Chatsworth house, I won Derbyshire and the Peak districts young manager of the year award.
 I was so proud of myself, I was so proud that I had gone from knocking on death door to proving myself in life, to no one else other than me.

 There wasn’t much else I could do within the hotel and I began to lack the enthusiasm.
 I took voluntary redundancy, because it was my time to put my own experience to good use.
 I had spent 5 years recovering.
 I had spent 5 years ensuring I was healthy and well balanced and so I put myself through training to become a clinical and medical hypnotherapist.

 Several years have now passed and I’m a specialist in the recovery from mental illness.
 I’ve trained and trained and have never stopped learning.
 You can’t stop learning as a therapist, because you can't ever know everything.

 I have spent years saving lives, guiding people to find their own self-worth and guiding them out of mental illness.

 Sometimes we need reminding how special and how wanted we are.
 It’s easy to forget in a world where we are encouraged to be like someone else.
 In a world where we aren’t encouraged to make mistakes and know that it’s ok, a world where you’re never made to feel enough.

 But let me tell you this, you are enough, you are good enough for anything, and you don’t need to suffer.
 You are beautiful and wanted and if you’re suffering, you can get better.

 I feel well now, I have ups and down like every human being, within those times I give myself everything I need.
-I’m a mum, a partner, a friend, a daughter.
+I’m a mum, a partner, a friend, a daughter, a therapist.
 I am well and that is beautiful and freeing.